richard-scryber/scryber.core/docs/1_overview/7_parameters_and_expressions.rst

 There are many other functions for mathematical, comparison, aggregation and string operation.
 A complete list with examples of each are defined in the :doc:`../6_binding/6_functions_reference` section.

-It is also possible to register your own functions in the ``Scryber.Expressive.Functions.FunctionSet``, with a class implementing simple the ``IFunction`` interface.
-An example of which is in the :doc:`../7_extending/extending_functions` section.

 1.7.7.
 Showing and hiding content